sanity-io/sanity-plugin-internationalized-array/README.md

 A helper function that renders a custom input component for writing localised fields of content into an array.

-**This an early proof-of-concept and should not yet be used without thorough testing**
+**This an early proof-of-concept and should not yet be used without thorough testing.**

 ![2022-07-13 12 53 29](https://user-images.githubusercontent.com/9684022/178729823-cbb1059f-4ae0-4ab0-900d-4f22b030c1d1.gif)